afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/energy-balances.md

 ## Introduction
 Thermodynamics is the study of the physical and energetic properties of chemical systems, and how we can exploit these properties for technological or societal benefit.
 At the center of thermodynamics, are energy balance equations.
 In this lecture, we'll introduce two energy balances, open and closed energy balances and some common simplifying assumptions applied to energy balances.

+In particular, we will:

+* Introduce the {ref}`content:references:coeb` principle
+* Using the conservation of energy, formulate the {ref}`content:references:coeb` equation which governs the energy of the working material in an open system
+* Introduce the {ref}`content:references:first-law-thermo` which governs the energy of the working material in an close system

 ---

+(content:references:coe)=
 ## Conservation of Energy
 A second foundational law of Chemical Engineering is the conservation of total energy $E$: total energy can neither be created nor destroyed, just transformed from one form to another: